 Instructions

 - I own three 8" cake tins so I did three layers of the cake at a time.
 Only make as much mixture as you have cake tins for as you must not leave cake batter sat for a long period of time as it will affect the final result.
+To figure out how much you need for each layer, divide the cake ingredients by six.
 You can also buy disposable foil cake tins if you don't want to invest in more cake tins, but I recommend having at least three of the same size as there are lots of cake recipes on my blog that require three 8" tins!

 - Pre-heat your oven to 160C Fan/180C/350F/Gas Mark 4, and grease and line your 8" cake tins

-- Make the first three sponges by mixing half of the butter and caster sugar in a large bowl with a spoon until fluffy, or mix using an electric mixer
+- Make the first three sponges by mixing half of the butter and caster sugar in a large bowl ideally using an electric mixer

 - Add half of the eggs, milk and lemon zest, and whisk until fully incorporated